Fox Talbot Museum

 Be amazed by one man’s ambition and discover how he changed the way we would see the world, forever.
 The Fox Talbot Museum celebrates the life and work of William Henry Fox Talbot (1800-77).

-Fox Talbot created the first ever photographic negative in 1835, taken of a small window at his home, Lacock Abbey.
+Fox Talbot created the first photographic negative in 1835, taken of a small window at his home, Lacock Abbey.

 See a fascinating display of cameras from our collection, including a mock-up dark room.